StoneT2000/simple-easyhec/README.md

 ### Real

 Example with a real robot is WIP (will share example with LeRobot SO100).
 Currently there is a fun example using letter or A sized paper (e.g. A4) to calibrate a real camera (intel realsense only at the moment).
 To get started make sure to install [SAM2](https://github.com/facebookresearch/sam2) which powers the image segmentation process.
 Install any packages for the real robot/cameras as necessary.
+If you don't have the hardware you can try [this package out in simulation](#simulation).

 ![](./assets/optimization_progression.gif)